Main–Weser Railway: Feeder services

 The trains that connect Glauburg-Stockheim and Nidderau with Frankfurt over the Nidda Valley Railway, as well as Nidda to Frankfurt via Friedberg, are hauled by TRAXX (class 245) diesel locomotives in the peak hour, otherwise Desiro (class 642) railcars are used.
 Class 628 diesel railcars are found between Cölbe and Marburg, sometimes also running to Gießen, which serve the Kreuztal–Cölbe railway to Erndtebrück and the Warburg–Sarnau railway to Frankenberg (Eder).
 Most trains on the Edersee Railway (Ederseebahn, Bad Wildungen–Wabern) continue over the Main–Weser Railway to Kassel Hbf.

 Planned development

-New halt in Marburg

-It is planned in the medium term to build a new Regionalbahn halt called Marburg Mitte in the vicinity of the University of Marburg's multi-storey buildings.
-This has been planned for decades and was considered in the timetable concept for the Mittelhessen-Express.
-A start of construction has not yet been announced.
-A halt at Gießen-Nord to the north of Oswaldsgarten station is also considered as part of the Mittelhessen S-Bahn concept.
+Between Bad Vilbel and Friedberg (and before 2024 between Frankfurt West and Bad Vilbel), S-Bahn, Regional, and long-distance services and freight traffic share the two tracks of the Main–Weser railway.
+To separate operations, the track in this area is being rebuilt as four tracks in two stages, after which two separate tracks will be available for the S-Bahn.
+The line speed will be raised to 140 km/h on both the S-Bahn and the long-distance tracks.
+The first stage between Frankfurt West and Bad Vilbel was completed in 2024.
+Work on the second stage is expected to commence in 2026.